singh-aayush/Admin-Dashboard/README.md

-# YouTube Clone Project
+# Admin Dashboard Project

-This is a YouTube-like video platform project with viewer and editor/admin roles.
-It includes features like user authentication, video publishing, watch history, and content management.
+This is a Admin Dashboard project with viewer and editor/admin roles.
+It includes features like user authentication, video publishing, history, and content management.

 ---